Code-Institute-Submissions/milestone_2_rpoas/README.md

 * The footer features links to related sites - the RPOAS central website, the RPOAS Lanarkshire Facebook page, an internal link to the contact page and the Lanarkshire Police Historical Society.
 * A banner provides a clear call to action for visitors to join the RPOAS.
 It provides a link to the signup page, which is highlighted with the banner's gold colour and finger point symbols.
 * Consistent and simple styling of the gold rounded-border boxes breaks each web page's information into easily digestible chunks.
+* A responsive grid design ensures that the content is organised in an aesthetically pleasing and practical format on all screen sizes.
+* All texts-sizes are in relative vh/vw units to ensure that the font is easily readable and well placed on all screen sizes.

 #### About
 Welcomes the visitor with a photo of the RPOAS Lanarkshire Committee.
 The [thin blue line](https://en.wikipedia.org/wiki/Thin_blue_line) across the photograph invokes the police force symbolism.
 An explanation is provided as to the target audience and what the RPOAS provides.
 Links are provided to each of the features of the website and also to the RPOAS